PerryRhodan/TTSDK-Grid/README.md

 # TTSDK-Grid

 This library contains a generic definition of a 2D grid as well as an implementation for a hex grid specifically.
 The following example will use the hex grid to show how to make use of it.
+It depends on TTSDK-Core.

 What needs to be done first is to come up with a class representing tile data, ie the your specifics of what each tile in your world contains.
 In this example I will assume this is merely an infrastucture value for now.